tmatti/feedbot/README.md

 1. Create an application at [discord.com/developers](https://discord.com/developers/applications)
 2. Under **Bot**, enable the bot and copy the token
-3. Under **OAuth2**, add a redirect URI: `http://localhost:3000/auth/discord/callback`
-4. Copy the application ID, public key, and OAuth client credentials
+3. Copy the application ID and public key from the application's **General Information** page

 Create a `.env` file (or set these in your shell):